carlos-gg/digitalgarden/content/AI/Deep learning/Fourier Neural Operators.md

 ## Resources
 - [Neural Operator - Machine learning for scientific computing](https://zongyi-li.github.io/neural-operator/)
 	- The classical development of neural networks has primarily focused on learning mappings between finite dimensional Euclidean spaces or finite sets.
 To better approximate the solution operators raised in PDEs, a generalization of neural networks to learn operators mapping between infinite dimensional function spaces is proposed
-	- We formulate the approximation of operators by composition of a class of linear integral operators and nonlinear activation functions, so that the composed operator can approximate complex nonlinear operators.
+	- Formulate the approximation of operators by composition of a class of linear integral operators and nonlinear activation functions, so that the composed operator can approximate complex nonlinear operators
 	- Such neural operators are resolution-invariant, and consequently more efficient compared to traditional neural networks
 	- The FNO model has shown state-of-the-art performance with 1000x speedup in learning turbulent Navier-Stokes equation